Home - Salad - Raw Asparagus Salad with Peas and Goat Cheese

 Assemble the salad

-• Snap off the tough ends of the asparagus where they naturally break.
+• Snap off the tough ends of 1 ½ pounds fresh asparagus where they naturally break.
 Thinly slice the asparagus on the diagonal.

-• Bring a saucepan of water to a boil and drop in the peas, as well as the asparagus if you're not serving it raw.
-Cook until the vegetables are tender and bright green, 3-4 minutes, then drain in a colander and rinse under cold water.
+• Bring a saucepan of water to a boil and drop in 1 cup shelled peas.
+Cook until they're tender and bright green, 3-4 minutes, then drain in a colander and rinse under cold water.
 Transfer to a serving bowl.

-• Add the radishes, green onions, arugula and goat cheese to the bowl.
+• Add the 3-4 thinly sliced radishes, 3 thinly sliced green onions, 2 cups baby arugula greens and ½ cup soft goat cheese to the bowl.
 Pour the dressing over the salad and toss well.
-Sprinkle with the pistachios or almonds and serve.
+Sprinkle with ¼ cup chopped pistachios or almonds and serve.

 Karen’s Notes and Tips